Jonate/Dat255-CrayCray/README.md

 * Hanna Materne
 * Patricia Paulsson

-Built at Chalmers Univeristy of Technology, 2013.
+Built at Chalmers University of Technology, 2013.